minhhahao/botNet/README.md

 -   [x] Finish the database
 -   [x] Setting up training dataset
 -   [x] Creating training model from scratch with [tensorflow/nmt](https://github.com/tensorflow/nmt)
+-   [ ] Create a website to interact with the translation model